civican/legisinfo/44-1/bills/C-3/bill_text.md

 add the commission of an offence against a person who was providing health services and the commission of an offence that had the effect of impeding another person from obtaining health services as aggravating sentencing factors for any offence.

 It also amends the `Canada Labour Code` to, among other things,

+extend the
+period during which an employee may take a leave of absence from employment in the event of the death of a child and provide for the entitlement of an employee to a leave of absence in the event of the loss of an unborn child;

 repeal the personal leave that an employee may take to treat their illness or injury;